dangmai/prettier-plugin-apex/packages/prettier-plugin-apex/README.md

 ## ✨ Status

-This project is production ready, and have been tested on multiple projects, including a mix of open source/proprietary/Salesforce internal code bases.
+This project is production ready, and has been tested on multiple projects, including a mix of open source/proprietary/Salesforce internal code bases.

 ## 📖 Usage